Stephen B. Maebius

-Drawing upon over 30 years of experience, Stephen (Steve) Maebius helps clients protect their innovation and transact business involving intellectual property assets.
+Drawing upon over 30 years of experience, Stephen (Steve) Maebius helps clients protect their innovations and transact business involving intellectual property assets.

 - Assisted biotech client with building patent portfolio and presenting IP strategy to VC investors during fundraising, followed by successful IPO.